Andrew J. May: The May Incident

-May was responsible for a major release of highly confidential military information during World War II known as the May Incident.
+May was responsible for the release of highly confidential military information during World War II known as the May Incident.
 U.S. submarines had been conducting a successful undersea war against Japanese shipping during World War II, frequently escaping their anti-submarine depth charge attacks.
 May revealed the deficiencies of Japanese depth-charge tactics in a press conference held in June 1943 on his return from a war zone junket.
 At this press conference, he revealed the highly sensitive fact that American submarines had a high survival rate because Japanese depth charges were exploding at too shallow a depth.
 Various press associations sent this leaked news story over their wires and many newspapers published it, including one in Honolulu, Hawaii.

 After the news became public, Japanese naval antisubmarine forces began adjusting their depth charges to explode at a greater depth.
 Vice Admiral Charles A. Lockwood, commander of the U.S. submarine fleet in the Pacific, estimated that May's security breach cost the United States Navy as many as 10 submarines and 800 crewmen killed in action.
 He said, "I hear Congressman May said the Jap depth charges are not set deep enough.
 He would be pleased to know that the Japs set them deeper now."
 A report from the U.S. Navy's Pacific Submarine Fleet determined that Japanese anti-submarine warfare (ASW) forces failed to uncover the maximum test depth ability of U.S. fleet submarines during the war.
 However, the report made no finding as to whether or not Japanese ASW forces altered their depth charge attacks to deeper settings as a consequence of May's revelation to the press.
 The incident would not overshadow May's considerable contributions to the war effort as Chairman of Military Affairs.
-In a 1945 letter to Congressman May, Admiral Richard E. Byrd, Commander in Chief of the United States Fleet wrote: "Everyone in general appreciates the superb job you have done for your country in connection with Army legislation, and Naval officers appreciate in particular the cooperation you have given the Navy."
+In a 1945 letter to Congressman May, Admiral Richard E. Byrd, wrote: "Everyone in general appreciates the superb job you have done for your country in connection with Army legislation, and Naval officers appreciate in particular the cooperation you have given the Navy."